Release Drafter

 - Variables:

-is a placeholder for the next version number.
-It defaults to the next version provided by theversion-resolver
+$RESOLVED_VERSIONis a placeholder for the next version number.
+It defaults to the next version provided by theversion-resolver. - Example: If the current latest version is

-, and the draft release name would be set as2.5.0
+2.4.3and theversion-resolverreturnsminor, the next version would be2.5.0, and the draft release name would be set as2.5.0.

 tag-template: '$RESOLVED_VERSION'